Applied and Computational Mathematics

 Ec/ACM/CS 112.
 Bayesian Statistics.
 9 units (3-0-6).
 See course description in Economics.

 ACM/EE/IDS 116.
 Introduction to Probability Models.
 9 units (3-1-5); first term.
-Prerequisites: Ma 2, Ma 3.
+Prerequisites: Ma 3, some familiarity with MATLAB, e.g. ACM 11 is desired.
 This course introduces students to the fundamental concepts, methods, and models of applied probability and stochastic processes.
 The course is application oriented and focuses on the development of probabilistic thinking and intuitive feel of the subject rather than on a more traditional formal approach based on measure theory.
 The main goal is to equip science and engineering students with necessary probabilistic tools they can use in future studies and research.
 Topics covered include sample spaces, events, probabilities of events, discrete and continuous random variables, expectation, variance, correlation, joint and marginal distributions, independence, moment generating functions, law of large numbers, central limit theorem, random vectors and matrices, random graphs, Gaussian vectors, branching, Poisson, and counting processes, general discrete- and continuous-timed processes, auto- and cross-correlation functions, stationary processes, power spectral densities.
 Instructor: Zuev.

 AM/ACM 127.
 Calculus of Variations.
 9 units (3-0-6).
 For course description, see Applied Mechanics.